How to Choose the Right Scuba BCD for You

-Your Scuba BCD is an essential piece of Scuba Gear that allows you (the diver) to offset your negative buoyancy by adding air from your tank to your BCD while underwater - and to float like a cork on the surface when you want to.
+Your Scuba BCD is an essential piece of Scuba Gear.
+It allows you (the diver) to offset your negative buoyancy while underwater and float like a cork on the surface when appropriate.
 Scuba BCDs today are incredibly comfortable, user-friendly, secure, and packed with features to make your dive safer.
 So how do you choose the one that’s right for you?

 The first thing to consider is that BCDs tend to fall into one of two categories: Jacket Style Scuba BCDs and Back Inflation Scuba BCDs.
 What’s the difference?